 - Chinese Crested: This almost-naked breed, which seems to shiver a lot, weighs in at 7 to 10 pounds.

-Which breed would you have added to this list?
+Tell us: Which small dog breed would you have added to this list?
 Tell us in the comments below!